 I’ve been using it now to set my under-eye concealer for the past three months, and I absolutely see a difference, especially in pics…where I can zoom in on the 20-megapixel originals.
 My under-eye area doesn’t look as textured as it did when I was just setting my concealer with powder.

-The trick is to not use too much.
-I find that if I use too much of the product, my concealer breaks up, so I use just the tiniest bit, and then I’m good.
+Tip: Don’t use too much!
+I find that if I use too much of the product, my concealer breaks up, so I use just the tiniest bit…and then I’m good.

 Most of the time I dab a little on the back of my hand, which I then pick up with a clean finger, and pat on top of the concealer under my eyes right after applying it.